-These Vegan Scalloped Potatoes are a plant-based comfort food - rich and creamy, they’re perfect for holiday spreads, cozy family dinners, or gatherings with friends.
+These Vegan Scalloped Potatoes are a plant-based comfort food.
+Make them for holiday spreads, cozy family dinners, or gatherings with friends.
 Most of the prep time is hands-off while they bake to perfection in the oven, making them an easy, crowd-pleasing dish that’ll have everyone coming back for seconds!

 If you looked at the pictures and thought, “Hey, aren’t those au gratin potatoes?” you’re not alone - it’s an easy mix-up.